AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 Prevention

-• Keep a snippet library of “hair texture” tokens to paste in for any portrait prompt.
+• Keep a snippet library of hair-texture tokens to paste into any portrait prompt.

-• Avoid stacking detail-enhancer LoRAs on portrait generations.
+• Avoid stacking detail-enhancer LoRAs on portrait generations; if you need one, run it at weight 0.3-0.5.

 • Generate portraits at 1024+ base resolution; use hires fix on SD1.5.